 - Grill heat: high

-Place all of the ingredients for the paste in the jar of a blender and blend until smooth.
+Place all of the ingredients for paste in the jar of a blender and blend until smooth.
 Place pork chunks in large Ziploc bag and pour in the paste, seal and toss to evenly distribute; open and reseal the bag, removing as much air as possible.
 Let marinate in the refrigerator for 2 to 3 hours.

 Light one chimney full of charcoal.
 While the charcoal is lighting, thread the pork chunks onto the skewers.